 Under the High 36 system a member's pension is based on the average of the highest 36 month's base pay.
 So if you retire under the High 36 system you would get 50% of your highest 3 years (36 months) average base pay plus 2.5% added on for every year of service over 20 years.

 Under the CSB/REDUX system a member's pension is based on the average of the highest 36 month's base pay like above, but the main difference is that you will get 40% of your highest 3 years (36 months) average base pay plus 3.5% added on for each year of service between 21 - 30 years, and 2.5% added on for each year of service between 30 - 40.
+Also you get a $30,000 bonus when you reach your 15th year of active service.

 The multiplier is the percentage of your base pay you receive for each year of service.
 For the Final Pay and High 36 systems you earn 2.5% per year of service.
 That means you get 50% for 20 years of service up to a maximum of 100% for 40 years.